web-dave/webdave.de/src/assets/posts/angular-elements.md

 | template | ng-template |
 | ShadowDom | ViewEncapsulation |

-Q: _Why should I go with Angular Elements?_
+Q: _Why should I use Angular Elements?_

 A: _CustomElements with Angular Power_

 ## How do you build it?

-We start from empty Angular Project we create.
+We start with an empty Angular Project we create.

 ```bash
 ng new ce-moin